TheRealToky/rwanda-climate-alerts/README.md

    ```python
    ee.Initialize(project="rwanda-climate-alerts")
    ```
-   Ensure your account has access to that project or change to your own EE project.
+   Ensure your account has access to that project or change to your own EE project (replace project="rwanda-climate-alerts" by project="[your-earth-engine-project]").

 For more details, please refer to the Earth Engine documentation:
 -  [Earth Engine access](https://developers.google.com/earth-engine/guides/access)